"Non sibi, sed toti" (Not for ourselves, but others): Celebrating Peninsula Nurses

 Though the house was in the Central Saanich Heritage Registry it did not have Heritage Designation.
 Apparently the answer was “no” to both Designation and being moved, since the house is gone.

-Effie Hughes graduated from Royal Jubilee Hospital School Of Nursing in 1943 and served overseas in WWII.
+Effie was about 23 years old when she graduated from Royal Jubilee Hospital School Of Nursing in 1943; she then served overseas in WWII.
 The Royal Jubilee Hospital School of Nursing motto was "Non sibi, sed toti" (Not for ourselves, but others).
-She was the granddaughter of William Thomson of Bannockburn Farm, and herself lived there for a time.

 She married William Donald Evans on August 14, 1948 at St. Stephen's Church in Saanichton and they settled in Vancouver.
 (William's mother lived in New Westminster.)
 Later on Effie became the owner of Bannockburn, where her father had continued to live after her mother's death in 1958.
 She and her husband would also move in, and stay there for the remainder of her life.

 Effie Hughes Evans died at the Saanich Peninsula Hospital on February 10, 1996 at the age of 75.
 She was survived by William.
 Her death record lists her occupation only as "Housewife".
 We continue to search for more information on her nursing career.

 Hilda Butterfield was born in Port Simpson, BC (Prince Rupert) on September 7, 1907 to J.C.
 (Jack) and Evelyn Butterfield.
 Her father was a master mariner.
 In 1912 or 1913, the Butterfields moved to Vancouver Island and bought a 13-acre property on Mount Newton Cross Road, which they operated as a poultry farm.

 Young Hilda attended St. Margaret's School in Victoria before training at the Royal Jubilee School of Nursing.
 She continued to work at Jubilee after her training until her father's death in 1930, when she returned home to live with her mother.